Gluten-Free Vegan Chocolate Cupcakes with Oat Flour

 Don’t skip letting the batter sit – This is super important when baking with oat flour!
 While it’s sitting, the oat flour will absorb some of the liquid which helps to create the cupcakes’ moist texture.

 Grease your pan well – Or use cupcake liners.
-Either way will make sure your cupcakes pop out of the pan perfectly.
+Either option will help your cupcakes pop out of the pan perfectly.

 Let the cupcakes cool in the pan – Don’t remove them from the pan until they’ve cooled for 10-15 minutes.
 The cupcakes will continue to cook slightly preventing gooey centers, and they will pop out of the pan better as well.